 12. Shutdown Mac regularly

-Latest Macs are designed to run without being restarted, therefore, most Mac users avoid shutting down Mac.
+The latest Macs are designed to run without being restarted, therefore, most Mac users avoid shutting down the Mac.
 All thanks to low power sleep mode.
-However, if you want to speed up Mac running macOS Catalina shut down Mac as it helps clear temporary files, free up RAM.
+However, if you want to speed up Mac running macOS Catalina shut down Mac as it helps clear temporary files, freeing up RAM.

 Restarting Mac regularly helps speed up Mac and make it run faster